-The 10 Best Satin and Silk Hair Wraps, Tested by Editors
+The 8 Best Satin and Silk Hair Wraps, Tested and Reviewed by Editors

 Shiny hair incoming.

 Haircare for natural hair can be demanding and a little (ok, a lot) overwhelming.
 There are countless shampoos and conditioners, strengthening and hydrating hair oils, masks, heat protectants, and styling creams on the market.
-Don't get me wrong: curating a five-star routine is a massive part of a curl-defining routine, but using the best silk and satin hair wraps are essential to style maintenance and hair health.
+Don't get me wrong: curating a five-star routine is a massive part of curl maintenance, but using the best silk and satin hair wraps are essential to hair health.

 However, finding the best hair wraps for my curls has involved a decent amount of trial and error.
 Some can be uncomfortable, too loose, or not super budget-friendly.
 After testing dozens of options and speaking to professional hairstylists about what materials and shapes to look for, I've finally found the best wraps of all time, for every length, price point, and haircare goal.